 West Virginia law provides a two-year deadline for filing a car accident claim under West Virginia Code 55-2-12.
 This is known as the “statute of limitations.”
 If you don’t file within this time frame, you won’t be able to file whatsoever.
 You might have a winning case, but fail to bring it at the appropriate time and you’ll be barred.
 The same is true is someone dies as a result of a car accident.
 Your wrongful death claim must be filed two years from the date of the accident under West Virginia Code §55-7-6.

 Dealing with auto insurance companies can be a frustrating experience.
 While you may have a decent grasp of West Virginia insurance laws, there is the whole settlement process to deal with.
 The good news is that you don’t have to go through this process alone.
-You can speak with a West Virginia car accident attorney today and get a free initial case review.
+Get started today and speak with a West Virginia car accident attorney near you.

 Contact a qualified attorney.